Abdo99ab/mastermind/README.md

 # Mastermind Rest API
-This repository contains a REST API for the Mastermind game owned by [Abderrahmane Hammia](mailto:fa_hammia@esi.dz).
-The project was initially started based on a technical test created by [Inari.io](https://www.inari.io/)
 The REST API is developed using Django.
 # _Repository content_
 This repository contains a RESTful project.
 Inside it you'll find also a README file which describe the project.